 We were familiar with it as we grew up and then later as we tried to teach our children the right way to behave – it was the “carrot and stick” philosophy.
-Our performance research tells us that high performance cultures have consequences.
+Our organizational alignment research tells us that high performance cultures have consequences.
 Of course they have strong rewards and recognition tied to high performance, but they also have clear, fair, and transparent consequences for sub-par performance.

 The Carrot and The Stick Approach

 The carrot and stick approach is an idiom referring to a cart driver who dangles a carrot in front of a mule to motivate forward progress while at the same time holding a stick behind to urge them forward if the carrot doesn’t work.
 Basically, it is a policy of combining rewards and consequences to motivate desired behaviors.